Everything You Need to Know About Spirulina

 • Taste and Texture: A Unique Flavor Profile

-Let's be honest: spirulina has a distinctive taste that some people find a bit… challenging.
+Let's be honest: Spirulina has a distinctive taste that some people find a bit… challenging.
 It's often described as earthyslightly fishy, or even a bit metallic.
 The texture can also be slightly gritty, especially when using the powder form.

 • Masking the Taste: If you're not a fan of the taste, don't worry!
 There are plenty of ways to mask it: